cgpalmer/ms3-project-2/README.md

 Despite there being a message after the category and description has been entered, it is clear that some users require an extra extra confirmation.
 So I have added a flash message "Your report has been submitted - thank you." after the date has been added or skipped.

+"When I create the report, adding an address is optional.
+However, when I edit it’s mandatory.
+Was this intentional?"

+This was not intentional.
+I had added a feature into the "add report" which allowed you to skip location and date.
+However, on edit report, I hadn't taken the 'required' off the city.
+I have since done that.

+"Also, ux wise - when I go into the dashboard, I can hit ‘create a report’ and then move to the add page.
+However, if I want to go back to the dashboard I need to use the navbar.
+So on your create page I’d potentially add a button that’d let the user navigate back to the dashboard without creating an entry in case they change their mind"

+This was an excellent piece of advice.
+However, due to time constraints, I have added this in the future features section.
+In addition to this, I have also made the nav bar always appear at the top of mobile and tablet devices - which means the menu is much easier to access.